vhd1312/SOC-Detection-Home-Lab/README.md

 # SOC-Detection-Home-Lab
-🔐Blue-Team Detection Engineering & Incident Response Lab
+🔐 Blue-Team Detection Engineering & Incident Response Lab

 This project simulates a real-world Security Operations Center (SOC) environment built to practice threat detection, alert triage, and incident investigation using open-source SIEM and IDS tools.
 The lab is designed to mirror enterprise detection workflows and strengthen hands-on blue-team skills aligned with SOC Analyst and CSIRT roles.

-🎯 Objectives
+## 🎯 Objectives

 1. Simulate enterprise security monitoring workflows
 2. Detect reconnaissance and brute-force activity